 Shown with her are, left to right, Jeannie Towar, retired publisher of the Eccentric Newspapers, Board Chair Michael Gingell, Larry Obrecht, Manager of the Animal Control Division, Addy Shattuck, Joanie O'Toole, Administrative Supervisor of the Animal Control Division, Commissioners Jim Runestad and Christine Long, and Linda Washe, President of L. W. Market Works.

-national recognition as a National Geographic Find Your Footprint Contest runner-up.
+On May 4, the Oakland County Board of Commissioners honored Gill Elementary School for its national recognition as a National Geographic Find Your Footprint Contest runner-up.

 The Gill Green Team, led by fourth grade teacher Christine Wilson and parent volunteer Gina Adams-Levy, submitted a video explaining their best idea to save energy, save water or reduce waste.
 Students promoted "Waste-Free Fridays," encouraging everyone to reduce the amount of waste they generate by bringing their lunches in re-usable containers and avoiding use of juice boxes and single serving snacks.